VIEWESMART/UEDX80480070ESP32-7inch-Touch-Display/README.md

 ## Repository Directory Overview

 ```
 ├── Libraries         Library files required for the Arduino example
 ├── Schematic         The circuit schematic of the product
 ├── examples          Sample files, including the IDF framework and the Arduino framework
 ├── firmware          firmware
 ├── image             Product or sample project related images
 ├── information       Product specifications, including the IC or peripherals involved
 ├── tools             Burn tool and image conversion tool
-└── README.md              This is the file you are currently reading,Give a brief introduction to the product
+├── README_CN.md      Chinese version Quick Guide and Product Brief
+└── README.md         English version of the quick guide and product introduction
 ```

 ## PurchaseLink